-If you're having trouble accessing your site at your custom domain, there is likely a problem with your DNS or HTTPS setup.
+If you’re having trouble accessing your site at your custom domain or branch subdomain, there is likely a problem with your DNS or HTTPS setup.
 This page includes tips and information to help get things working properly.

-dig command line tool is the best tool for quickly diagnosing and understanding DNS responses.
+dig command line tool is a great tool for quickly diagnosing and understanding DNS responses.
 It is built into Linux and Mac, but can also be installed on Windows.
 Alternatively, you can use an online tool to run

 dig in the browser.